anthnyjhn/DropPy/readme.md

 ### 2. Install Python Virtual Environment (if not already installed)

+for Linux:

 ```bash
 sudo apt install python3-venv -y
 ```

 ### 3. Create a Virtual Environment for DropPy

+For Linux/macOS/Windows:
+In your terminal, run:

 ```bash
 python3 -m venv venv